senderle/topic-modeling-tool/README.md

 [environment variables](https://github.com/senderle/topic-modeling-tool/issues/48#issuecomment-274331463)
 that may make things work.

-But the best answer may just be to use the native app.
-(Mac and Windows only though!)
+Again, the best answer may just be to use the native app.
 It should now work correctly at every stage with UTF-8-encoded text.
 (If it doesn't, let us know and we will moan and gnash our teeth some more.)

 ## Reporting and Replicating Bugs and Other Issues: